psuter/homepage/README.md

 My home page
 ============

-(Alsmost) everything that is accessible from my homepage ([psuter.net](http://psuter.net)) is managed by this Play application.
+(Almost) everything that is accessible from my homepage ([psuter.net](http://psuter.net)) is managed by this Play application.